-You know what an IRA is (note, actually “individual retirement arrangement,” not “account”).
-Through your IRA you have probably been investing in mutual funds and ETFs for years, maybe decades, options available based on platform selections made by the investment provider and later selected by you and maybe your financial advisor.
-Perhaps you’ve even “rolled over” funds, tax free, from a former employer retirement plan, like a 401k, to accelerate the growth of your IRA, accessing different funds and diversifying your investment portfolio.
+You may have been investing in mutual funds and ETFs with your IRA for years, maybe decades.
+Perhaps you’ve even “rolled over” funds from a former employer retirement plan to accelerate your IRA’s growth.
 If this sounds familiar, you are halfway home to understanding a “self-directed” IRA.

-The term “self-directed” does not denote an account type, just that you are in charge of making all investment choices.
+The term “self-directed” does not denote an account type; it indicates that you are in charge of making all investment choices.
 A “self-directed” account simply gives you access to a wider range of investments.
-By selecting a self-directed account, you are empowered to invest in what you chose.
-Primarily those investments not originating from Wall Street.
+By selecting a self-directed account, you can invest in what you chose, not just investments originating from Wall Street.

-Just about any tax-advantaged investment plan can be self-directed.
-An IRA (Traditional, Roth, SEP, or SIMPLE), 401(k), or Health Savings Account are permitted to hold alternative assets at your direction…as long as your IRA custodian enables you to do so.
+Just about any tax-advantaged investment plan can qualify as self-directed.
+IRAs (Traditional, Roth, SEP, or SIMPLE), 401(k)s, and Health Savings Accounts can hold alternative assets at your direction…as long as your IRA custodian enables you to do so.
 Further, these accounts can partner with one another when purchasing an asset.

 Retirement investing is a big business for investment providers.
-Those providers are best at simple “three clicks” and you own something processing.
-The assets are one largely centered around stocks, ETFs, and mutual funds.
-Historically, that worked fine, but increasingly investors are searching in the private markets for better potential returns.
-Investors familiar with having many choices with their personal funds expect the same choices with their tax-sheltered funds but have been blocked by their custodian’s rules.
+Those providers are best at simple “three clicks and you own something” processing.
+Historically, that worked fine, but increasingly investors are searching in the private markets for better potential returns with assets they better understand.
+Investors with many choices outside of their retirement plans expect the same choices with their tax-sheltered funds, but their custodians have blocked their efforts.

 However, word is beginning to spread about self-directed investing.
 For example, those who make money in real estate outside of their retirement plans are learning that their same tried and true approach to profitable investing will work inside of their retirement plans.

-Click here to open a new self-directed IRA with New Direction Trust Company today!
-If you still have questions about self-directed retirement, please don’t hesitate to give us a call at 877-742-1270 or send us an e-mail at email@example.com!
+If you still have questions about self-directed retirement, please don’t hesitate to give us a call at 877-742-1270 or send us a message through the Client Portal.